bensim7/bensim7.github.io/Comet/README.md

    A player may click on Blue COmet Junior or Green Comet Junior even it is in the by the opoonent hand/board as long as it is their turn.

    The message box then shows a message to inform the players that Comet Junior has cleared both players' cards.
+The message is cleared from the message box automatically after 3.5 seconds.

 3. **In progress, trying to solve**